Dozens of charities have risen in the wake of starting the wars in Iraq and Afghanistan. Tens of thousands of

 The Oscar Mike Foundation

-The Veterans Council of Collier County & the American Red Cross of Collier County are working together to support the needs of our soldiers
+The Veterans Council of Collier County & the American Red Cross of Collier County are working together to support the needs of our

-and civic groups already have programs in place to start assembling these Care Packages, we just need names & addresses of soldiers to send them to.
+churches and civic groups already have programs in place to start assembling these Care Packages, we just need names & addresses of soldiers to send them to.

 Typical Care Packages will include: